grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Correct!
 There is a small atoll a few miles in that direction and waves are breaking on its shore.
 Let's see what else is out there."
 Around the directional needle went, and Hemi slowed it, and stopped with the strength indicator needle throbbing slightly, like it had a pulse.

 [//]: # (Julia from Hagfish caught the contraction Hemi uses in the above paragraph.
-I think this one has to say, it just sounds too awkward to write out Let us in this instance.)
+I think this one has to stay, it just sounds too awkward to write out Let us in this instance.)

 Cassandra closed her eyes.
 In her headphones she could hear a distant clicking, slow and regular.
 The clicks had a strange kind of richness to them.
 They bounced around the underwater landscape, and she could hear not just the clicks but also the echoes of the clicks.
 The dark world out there lit up in her mind, and she remembered storybooks about sea life from not so long ago when she was a child.
 "Is that the sound dolphins make?"